The measure tape

 To get more evidence on these distances we packed a measuring tape and some rods and ventured off to a local park.

 Let me tell you right away that once the measuring tape was fully rolled out I started getting cold feet!
-The tape was 20 meters or 60 feet.
+The tape was a mere 20 meters or just 60 feet.
 60 feet is far away!
+Like really far away.

 To make things even worse we measured out and additional 20 meters and that was when I realized that I have never cast 40 meters (120 feet) and hardly even 30 (90 feet).